TERMS AND CONDITIONS OF PURCHASE

 - Children’s Events and Minors

-12.1 Children who have not yet turned two years old will generally be admitted into an event that has indicated an allowance for ‘Babes In Arms’, at no cost and without a ticket.
+12.1 Children who have not yet turned two years old will generally be admitted into an event that has indicated an allowance for ‘Babes In Arms’, at no cost.
 In these cases, children will not be allocated a seat and must be seated on an accompanying adult’s lap for the duration of the event.
 Some productions may not specify the allowance of Babes In Arms in which case please contact the Theatre prior to ticket purchase to discuss the policy and reach a prior resolution of the matter if you want to bring a child under two years old to such a show.

 12.2 Some events do require children under the age of two to be admitted with a ticket – particularly for performances programmed specifically for this age group.
 If this is the case, this requirement will be clearly stated prior to purchase including on the event’s webpage.